chetanbg1/cbg-microservice/README.md

 		topic is similar to a folder and the messages are files in folder. topics are multi-producer and multi-subscriber
-    		message can be read as many times as needed messages / events inkafka are not deleted after consumption we can define how long kafka should retain the message
+    		message can be read as many times as needed messages / events in kafka are not deleted after consumption we can define how long kafka should retain the message

     		kafka topics are divided into number of partitions, who contain the message / events in an unchangable sequence